sandialabs/seacas/README.md

   * This will build, by default, a shared exodus library and also install the exodus.py python interface.

+## LICENSE

+SEACAS is licensed under the Modified BSD License.
+See the LICENSE file for details.

 ## Contact information

  Greg Sjaardema  (gsjaardema@gmail.com,  gdsjaar@sandia.gov)